“You will never reach higher ground if you are always pushing others down.” – Jeffrey Benjamin

 Another popular environment for bullying is the workplace, the adults playground as I say.

 Your work environment is a second home to most, we spend 5 days a week in the same company, it’s very easy for emotions to run high, especially if you work in a demanding environment.
-Most workplace bullies do not realise their actions, workplace bulling can be gossiping, criticism, segragation, jealousy, etc. It also comes down to levels of maturity, if you employ young adults, naturally you have to expect immature behaviours, most popular the “mean girls” attitude.
-Groups will form, stemming favoritism and then work loads become affected as some will not be willing help out those not in their “group” causing work loads not being equally shared out, it causes divisions and a uncomfortable environment.
+Most workplace bullies do not realise their actions, workplace bulling can be gossiping, criticism, segregation, jealousy, etc. It also comes down to levels of maturity, if you employ young adults, naturally you have to expect immature behaviours, most popular the “mean girls” attitude.
+Groups will form, stemming favouritism and then work loads become affected as some will not be willing help out those not in their “group” causing work loads not being equally shared out, it causes divisions and a uncomfortable environment.

 The most important thing I have learnt in life is that you HAVE to treat those how YOU would expect to be TREATED.
-I show others respect and i expect respect in return, if it is not given as recieved I will no longer no make an effort with that person, I shall be civil but that person will not deserve anything more than that.
+I show others respect and i expect respect in return, if it is not given as received I will no longer no make an effort with that person, I shall be civil but that person will not deserve anything more than that.

 The best way to survive bullying is to smile and not let it get to you, Easier said than done I know, confidence is key, and no I don’t mean confidence in being the loudest in the room, i mean confidence in YOURSELF.
 To know that you are BETTER than these people.